CM-beynon/Unhealthy-Study-Habits-Simulator/README.md

 # Unhealthy-Study-Habits-Simulator
-We do not condone this
+We do not condone this.